Ada-Developers-Academy/ada-precourse-v2/intro-to-python/functions.md

 #### Return values and Variables

 Because functions can return a value, they're often used in variable assignments.
-In the example below, and the other examples which follow, we will store the return value from a function in a variable `result` and then print the value of `result`.
+In the example below, and the other examples which follow, we will store the value returned by a function in a variable `result` and then print the value of `result`.
 This will allow us to analyze the behavior and the return value of each function.

 ```Python
 # an example function that returns a value